Systemic service design reinventing work for smarter services

 The nature of the demand, its variable nature, and its complexity was very high.
 The nature of the system under consideration was basically an open system, whose boundaries we had to set far wider than they were used to.

-Design thinking - The team spend a few days on developing a workflow map for several examples, that contained each activity.
+Systemic design - The team spend a few days on developing a workflow map for several examples, that contained each activity.
 This map is only useful if it tells us something.
 So, we identified the value and waste.
 The team were stunned.

 Systems thinking - we had to ask ourselves how effective the current system was?
 The answer was, we didn't know.
 But we knew that it could work lots better.